cam315/otuSummary/README.md

 This package contains some functions which summarize the taxonomic composition, diversity at given taxonomic level, the contribution to beta diversity (Bray-Curtis dissimilarity) of the rare and abundant biospheres by using the OTU table which was generated either by qiime or mothur.

-Suggestion: please install this package in R >=3.5 on windows (available at https://cran.r-project.org/bin/windows/base/rtest.html).
+Suggestion: please install this package in R >=3.5 on windows.

 ##### How to install this package from github?